-Milquet emphasises that the concept of compensation is wider than merely that of financial recompense, and extends to the support afforded to victims more generally.
+Milquet that emphasises the concept of compensation is wider than merely that of financial recompense, and extends to the support afforded to victims more generally.
 Victims should be compensated for criminal injuries and damages incurred.
 Victim support services have an obligation to inform victims about access to national compensation schemes (see also 'receiving and understanding information').
-Further, Member States are required to make provision in national law that provides victims who incur expenses as a result of participation in criminal proceedings, are given the possibility of being financially reimbursed for those costs.
-Compensation should come from the offender or, if such recompense will not be forthcoming from the offender, then the compensation should be paid by the state (Milquet, 2019).
-Despite the 2012 Directive, victims are unlikely to receive financial compensation in practice (Milquet, 2019) and there are vast differences between member states with respect to the mechanisms and practices of compensation (Elbers et al., 2020).
+178 Further, Member States are required to make provision in national law that provides victims who incur expenses as a result of participation in criminal proceedings, are given the possibility of being financially reimbursed for those costs.179 Compensation should come from the offender or, if such recompense will not be forthcoming from the offender, then the compensation should be paid by the state (Milguet, 2019).
+180 Despite the 2012 Directive, victims are